DONG ETHNIC GROUP

 The Dong are related to Thais and Lao and live primarily in the hills along the border of Hunan,Guizhou and Guangxi provinces.
 They have their own language, Kam, a Sino-Tibetan tongue, and had no written language until the Communist government gave them one after 1949.
 The Dong grow rice, wheat, maize and sweet potatoes for consumption and cultivate cotton, tobacco, soybeans and rapeseed as cash crops.
 They also sell timber and other forest products.
 Most Dong live among the green, rain-soaked mountains of Guizhou.
 One Dong saying goes: Not three feet of flat land, not three days without ran, not a family without three silver coins.”
 [Source: Amy Tan, National Geographic, May 2008]

-According to Dong old timers the Dong began as a people who wore no clothes, who were driven to where they live now by invaders.The Gaomiao site occupied by the Dong at Qianyangg on the middle of the Yiuanjiang River was the home of a paddy rice culture that flourished 7,000 years ago.
+According to legend ancestors of the Dong traveled upstream on the Xun River ( a short section of the main branch of the Pearl River system) and the Duliu River (one of the great rivers in Guizhou, and also part of the Pearl River system) to arrive at the place they they live today.
+Dong elders say the Dong began as a people who wore no clothes, who were driven to where they live now by invaders.The Gaomiao site occupied by the Dong at Qianyangg on the middle of the Yiuanjiang River was the home of a paddy rice culture that flourished 7,000 years ago.
 Pottery pieces found here contain images of suns, birds, flowers and trees.

 “The Dongs, who had all along fought against their oppressors, started to struggle more actively for their own emancipation after the founding of the Chinese Communist Party in 1921.
 They served as guides and supplied grain to the Chinese Red Army when it marched through the area during its Long March in the mid-1930s.
 In 1949, guerilla units organized by the Dong, Miao, Han, Zhuang and Yao nationalities fought shoulder to shoulder with regular People's Liberation Army forces to liberate the county seat of Longsheng.” |

 The Dong language belongs to Dong and Shui subgroup of the Zhuang and Dong branch of the Sino-Tibetan family of language.
 There are south and north Dong dialects, each having three branches.
 Speakers of the northern and southern dialects have difficulty understanding each other The Dong traditionally had no written language.
 Not only are the primary dialects mutually incomprehensible, so are many of the local dialects within each of these two primary dialects.
-[Source: Ethnic China ethnic-china.com \*\; Chinatravel.com chinatravel.com\=/]
+[Source: Ethnic China *\; Chinatravel.com\=/]

 Dong Religion and Funerals

-The Dong believe in spirits, ghosts and supernatural being such as the ganjin, a gremlin-like creature that has backward feet and lives in the mountains and is blamed for causing illnesses and trouble.
-When a child gets sick offerings of rice, chicken eggs, wine and anyu fish paste are made to ganjin to leave the sick child’s body.
+The Dongs believe in and spirits, ghosts and supernatural being such as the “ganjin”, a gremlin-like creature that has backward feet and lives in the mountains and is blamed for causing illnesses and trouble.
+When a child gets sick offerings of rice, chicken eggs, wine and “anyu” fish paste are made to ganjin to leave the sick child’s body.

 Sama—the Dong Goddess Mother

-One of the main deities of the Dong is Sama or Shasui, whose name could be translated as the "great mother" or the "great ancestress."
+The main deities of the Dong is Sama (Sasui, Shasui), whose name could be translated as the "great mother" or the "great ancestress."
 There several theories that attempt to explain her origin.
 Some authors think she is a relic from a time when Dong society was matriarchal and point to the high place women given female legendary figures such as Xingni, a heroine of the 10th century who led the Dong in fights against their enemies.
 According to these legends, she jumped from a cliff and disappeared to avoid being captures.
 Others consider the goddess Sama to be only heroine's deification.
 Using Xingni again, they argue that because her legends are filled with historical details such as the name of her parents and the village where she lived, and the fact nothing was written about her before the 10th century she had to have once been a real person.
 [Source: Ethnic China *]

 Sama is arguably the most important deity for the Dong.
 In each village there is a temple honoring her, which strangers are not allowed to enter.
 Sama is worshipped twice a month, on the first and fifteen day.
 During the year there are three occasions when special ceremonies honoring her are carried out, the seventh or third day of the first lunar month, the seventh day of the second lunar month and the seventh day of the eighth lunar month.
 On those days an elder in a community pays homage to the goddess in her temple.
 Sometimes a woman is in charge of the ceremony, at other times a man (sometimes disguised as a woman) is.
 Villagers, in a festive atmosphere, meet at the drum tower or at the gate of the temple.
 They recite poems about the creation and sing songs related to the goddess.
 In some areas the young men leave the village and return, reenacting how the goddess led the ancient Dong into battle.
 In some areas, only women are allowed to participate in this festival; men are forbidden from join in.